The peak viral load in the brain was 1,000 times than in lungs

 Very high levels of the novel coronavirus were found in the brain of mice infected in a controlled exposure study by scientists from Georgia State University in Atlanta.

-The peak viral load in the brain was 1,000 times than in lungs, suggesting that the coronavirus has a high potential for replication in the brain.
+The peak viral load in the brain was 1,000 times than in the lungs of the rodents, suggesting that the coronavirus has a high potential for replication in the brain.

-The research also showed a direct correlation between high viral load in the brain and the onset of neurological symptoms and deaths in the infected mice.
+The research also illustrated a direct correlation between high viral load in the brain and the onset of neurological symptoms and deaths in the infected mice.

 “Brain infection leads to immune cell infiltration, inflammation and cell death,” the report concluded.
 It also noted that humans have a higher chance of developing a brain infection with a high dose of the virus.